Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Evaluation and results

 \subsection{Optimization benchmarks}

-We evaluated the algorithms on a set of well-known test functions for global optimization both smooth or with sharp drops.

-Figure \ref{fig:optbench} shows the results for the optimization benchmarks for functions with sharp drops where local optimization is fundamental.
-First, the exponential 2D function from Gramacy \cite{gramacy2005bayesian}:
+We evaluated the algorithms on a set of well-known test functions for global optimization both smooth or with sharp drops (see Appendix~\ref{ax:functions}).
+Figs. \ref{fig:optbench} and \ref{fig:hartlog} show the results for the optimization benchmarks.
+Clearly, functions with sharp drops or flat regions benefits from nonstationary methods, while in the case of smooth surfaces, the advantage is not as important.

+Bayesian optimization is well know to behave extremely well for smooth functions with wide valleys like the Branin and Hartmann function.
+In this case, even plain BO preforms well in general.
+Therefore, there is barely room from improvement.
+However, even in this situation, SBO is equal or better than stationary BO.
+For the Branin function, there is no penalty for the use of SBO.
+However, the WARP method may get slower convergence due to the extra complexity.
+For the Hartmann function, nonstationary methods (SBO and WARP) achieve slightly better results and they are more robust as the variance on the plot is also reduced.
+We also use this case to show the potential of funneled kernels by adding an intermediate local kernel with $\sigma_l = 0.1$.

-with ${x_1, x_2} \in [-2,18]^2$.
-Our method (SBO) provides excellent results, by reaching the optimum in less than 25 iterations (35 samples) for all tests.
-Because the function is nonstationary, the WARP method outperforms standard BO, but its convergence is much slower,
+For nonstationary functions with sharp drops or flat regions, our method (SBO) provides excellent results.
+As can bee seen in Fig. \ref{fig:optbench}, in the case of the Gramacy function, it reaches the optimum in less than 25 iterations (35 samples) for all tests.
+Because the function is clearly nonstationary, the WARP method outperforms standard BO, but its convergence is much slower than SBO.
+The Michalewicz function is known to be a hard benchmarks in global optimization.

-Figure \ref{fig:optbench}, also shows the results for the Michalewicz function.
 The function has a parameter to define the dimensionality $d$ and the steepness $m$.
-The function is defined as:

-for $\x \in [0, \pi]^d$.
-This function is known to be a hard benchmarks in global optimization due to the many local minima ($d!$) and steep drops.
+It has many local minima ($d!$) and steep drops.
 We used $d=10$ and $m=10$, resulting in $3628800$ minima with very steep edges.
 For this problem, SBO clearly outperforms the rest of the methods by a large margin.

-Figure \ref{fig:hartmann} show the results functions with smooth or wide minima.
-Bayesian optimization is more suitable for these function and naive strategies preform well in general.
-Therefore, there is barely room from improvement.
-However, we show that, even in this situation, SBO is equal or better than stationary BO.
-There is no penalty for the extra complexity on the model.
-However, the WARP method may get slower convergence due to the extra complexity.
-First, we evaluated the Branin-Hoo function, which has become a standard benchmark in Bayesian optimization,

-with $x_1 \in [-5,10]$ and $\x_2 \in [0,15]$.
-As can be seen in Figure \ref{fig:hartmann}, the differences between SBO and BO are insignificant.
-Meanwhile, the warping function in WARP introduces an exploration bias at early stages, resulting in slower convergence.